sideeffect-io/AsyncExtensions/README.md

 * [AsyncFailSequence](./Sources/Creators/AsyncFailSequence.swift): Creates an `AsyncSequence` that immediately fails
 * [AsyncJustSequence](./Sources/Creators/AsyncJustSequence.swift): Creates an `AsyncSequence` that emits an element an finishes
 * [AsyncThrowingJustSequence](./Sources/Creators/AsyncThrowingJustSequence.swift): Creates an `AsyncSequence` that emits an elements and finishes bases on a throwing closure
-* [AsyncLazySequence](./Sources/Creators/AsyncLazySequence.swift): Creates an `AsyncSequence` of the elements from the base sequence
 * [AsyncTimerSequence](./Sources/Creators/AsyncTimerSequence.swift): Creates an `AsyncSequence` that emits a date value periodically
 * [AsyncStream Pipe](./Sources/Creators/AsyncStream+Pipe.swift): Creates an AsyncStream and returns a tuple standing for its inputs and outputs